imaurus/bambulab/README.md

 This is currently focussed on the Bambu Lab A1 Mini printer but might I add other content (e.g. X1C or even other models) later.

-My modifications:
--Possibility to use the code even without Prime Tower -Removed extra filament purge after filament change -Added useful audio signal to notify the filament change
+My modifications: Possibility to use the code even without Prime Tower, removed extra filament purge after filament change, added useful audio signal to notify the filament change.